DataTalksClub/llm-zoomcamp/cohorts/2024/03-vector-search/homework.md

 * [290, 59.84]
 * [420, 51.72]

+## Q3.
+Get the dimension for model embedding

 ```bash
 len(model.encode("This is a simple sentence"))
 ```

-What is the dimension of the model?
+What is the dimension of the model embedding?

 * 768
 * 265